 Everyone has heard of tungsten in its capacity of a "seeing-aid," so called because it is used in lamp filaments.
-But we hear with the assistance of tungsten too, through its use in telephone receiver magnets.

 Tungsten is an element employed commercially in various forms, such as ferro-tungsten in steel-making; metallic tungsten in producing wire for lamp filaments and radio tubes; sheets and discs used as ignition contact points; tungsten carbide in tools, etc. It is found in various combinations of minerals.
 The most prevalent is wolframite, an ore containing tungsten combined with iron and manganese, mined principally in China.
-Another combination of minerals containing tungsten is scheelite, made up of calcium oxide and tungsten and found in our Western States, chiefly Nevada and California, and abroad in Bolivia.
+Another combination of minerals containing tungsten is scheelite, made up of calcium oxide and tungsten, and found in our Western States, chiefly Nevada and California, and abroad in Bolivia.
 Other minerals, such as ferberite and huberite, also are mined commercially, but in smaller quantities.
 The main source of tungsten, however, is China, which supplies the bulk of the world's demand.

-Tungsten ores are smelted in electric furnaces to produce ferro-tungsten, which is an alloy of iron and tungsten.
+Tungsten ores are smelted in electric furnaces to produce ferro-tungsten, an alloy of iron and tungsten.